Minnesota–Duluth Bulldogs men's ice hockey statistical leaders

-The Minnesota State Mavericks men's ice hockey statistical leaders are individual statistical leaders of the Minnesota-Duluth Bulldogs men's ice hockey program in various categories, including goals, assists, points, and saves.
+The following lists give individual statistical leaders of the Minnesota-Duluth Bulldogs men's ice hockey program in various categories, including goals, assists, points, and saves.
 Within those areas, the lists identify single-game, single-season, and career leaders.
 The Bulldogs represent University of Minnesota Duluth in the NCAA's National Collegiate Hockey Conference.

 Minnesota-Duluth began competing in intercollegiate ice hockey in 1930.
 These lists are updated through the end of the 2020–21 season.